John Barrasso

 John Anthony Barrasso III (/bəˈrɑːsoʊ/ bə-RAH-soh; born July 21, 1952) is an American physician and politician serving as the senior United States senator from Wyoming, a seat he has held since 2007.
 A member of the Republican Party, he served in the Wyoming State Senate from 2003 to 2007.
+In 2025, he became Senate majority whip, the second-ranking Senate Republican.

 Born and raised in Reading, Pennsylvania, Barrasso graduated from Georgetown University, where he received his B.S. and M.D.
 He conducted his medical residency at Yale University before moving to Wyoming and beginning a private orthopedics practice in Casper.
 Barrasso was active in various medical societies and associations.

 Barrasso first ran for U.S. Senate in 1996, narrowly losing the Republican primary to Mike Enzi.
-In 2002, he was elected to the state Senate, where he stayed until his appointment to the U.S. Senate after the 2007 death of incumbent Craig L. Thomas.
-He was elected to finish Thomas's term in 2008 and reelected in 2012 and 2018.
+In 2002, he was elected to the State Senate, where he stayed until his appointment to the U.S. Senate after the 2007 death of Craig L. Thomas.
+He was elected to finish Thomas's term in 2008 and won his first full term in 2012.
 In 2018, Barrasso was selected as chair of the Senate Republican Conference.
-He is the dean of Wyoming's congressional delegation.
+He has been the dean of Wyoming's congressional delegation since 2021, when Enzi retired from the Senate.

 Early life, education, and medical career

-Barrasso was born in Reading, Pennsylvania, in 1952, the son of Louise M. (née DeCisco) and John Anthony Barrasso, Jr. He is of Italian descent.
-He is a 1970 graduate of the former Central Catholic High School, which in 2011 merged with Holy Name High School to form Berks Catholic High School.
-Barrasso attended Rensselaer Polytechnic Institute (where he became a member of Phi Kappa Tau fraternity) for two years before transferring to Georgetown University in Washington, D.C., graduating Phi Beta Kappa in 1974 with a Bachelor of Science degree in biology.
-He received his M.D. degree from Georgetown University School of Medicine in 1978.
-He conducted his residency at Yale Medical School in New Haven, Connecticut.
+Barrasso was born in Reading, Pennsylvania, on July 21, 1952, the son of Louise M. (née DeCisco) and John Anthony Barrasso Jr. Barrasso's father was a cement finisher who had a ninth-grade education.
+Barrasso is a third-generation Italian-American with paternal grandparents from Carife, Campania and maternal grandparents from Vasto, Abruzzo.

+Barrasso is a graduate of the former Central Catholic High School, which later merged with Holy Name High School to form Berks Catholic High School.
+He attended Rensselaer Polytechnic Institute for two years and joined the Phi Kappa Tau fraternity.
+Barrasso graduated Phi Beta Kappa from Georgetown in 1974 with a Bachelor of Science degree in biology.
+He received his M.D. degree from the Georgetown University School of Medicine in 1978 and conducted his residency at Yale Medical School in New Haven, Connecticut.

-In 1983, after completing of his residency at Yale, Barrasso moved to Wyoming, with his wife at the time, Linda Nix.
+In 1983, after completing his residency at Yale, Barrasso moved to Wyoming with his then-wife, Linda Nix.
 He joined a private orthopedic practice in Casper and for a time was the Wyoming Medical Center's chief of staff.
-He was State President of the Wyoming Medical Society, President of the National Association of Physician Broadcasters, and a member of the American Medical Association Council of Ethics and Judicial Affairs.

-Barrasso was also a rodeo physician for the Professional Rodeo Cowboy's Association (and a member of the "Cowboy Joe Club") and volunteered as a team physician for Casper College as well as several local high schools.
 Barrasso was a board-certified orthopedic surgeon in private practice in Casper from 1983 to 2007.
+He has served as president of the Wyoming Medical Society.
+Barrasso was also a rodeo physician for the Professional Rodeo Cowboys Association (and a member of the "Cowboy Joe Club") and volunteered as a team physician for Casper College and several local high schools.